KoanOps/Recs/FAQ/cleaning.md

-Data Cleaning Tips
+Data Cleaning Tips<br>
 Making the model run fast, accurate, and consistent you must spend a lot of time cleaning data.
-The model's validity is judged by how well it matches live market data.
+The model's validity is judged by how well it matches live market data.<br>

 1. Cleaning is multi-stage.
 	•	Start with obvious issues (like missing or incorrect entries).